How To Use Square To Accept Credit Cards In Person

 - Step Five: Read your customer’s card.
 Swipe or insert the card or tap your connected reader.
 You can also manually enter the card number (keyed entry) if necessary.

 - Step Six: Ask your customer to sign.
-Your customer will sign their name, and the sale is complete!
+Your customer will sign their name, and the sale is complete.

 Don’t have a connection?
 Are you suffering from a spotty connection?
 Square’s offline mode helps you avoid losing the sale.
 The app securely saves your customer’s data, and the transaction will process when you connect your device to the internet again (Wi-Fi or cellular connection).
-You must reconnect within 72 hours, though, or the transaction will cancel.

 Can You Use A Square Reader With Multiple Devices?

-You may be wondering about the possibility of sharing a reader between different devices — or maybe even switching readers.
-Good news!
-You can do either of those things!
-If you have more than one device, decide to upgrade a device (or reader for that matter), need to swap a device or hand your Square reader to a different team member for them to plug into their phone, you can do so without an issue.
+If you have more than one device, decide to upgrade a device (or reader, for that matter), need to swap a device, or hand your Square Reader to a different team member for them to plug into their phone, you can do so without an issue.

 That’s because your account is anchored to your Square POS app, not to a specific reader.
 When you or your team member signs into the Square POS app, transactions go into the system automatically.
 You can use the same reader across different accounts, too.
 So if you have two businesses, or you have more than one Square POS app (such as Square for Retail or Square for Restaurants), the reader works interchangeably with those as well.